AerospaceNU/better-engine-control-software/README.md

 Do needed calibrations and sequences (also if add sequence or whatever, update spaghetti JSON's).
 Then to build:
-Run code in cross_compile_ecs_pi_debug.sh (this builds the ecs) Then in termnal, sh into the raspberry: "ssh pi@raspberrypi.local" Then rm -r ~/build-pi
+Run code in cross_compile_ecs_pi_debug.sh (this builds the ecs) Then in termnal, sh into the raspberry: "ssh AeroNU@raspberrypi.local" password: raspberry Then rm -r ~/build-pi
 Then scp -r build-pi AeroNU@raspberrypi.local:~
 Then in the raspberry terminal, cd build-pi